-A generator, or electric generator is a device that converts mechanical energy of the steam turbine to electrical energy.
-Since any AC electric generator can be called an alternator, for large power plants engineers also use the term turbo-alternator, which refers to alternators driven by steam turbines.
-Since the turbo-alternator usually consists of two parts, the larger of the two sections is the main generator and the smaller one is the exciter.
-In thermal power plants, there is usually one main generator, which provides all of the power for electric power grids.
-A steam turbine is usually on the same shaft with a main generator and an exciter.
+A generator or electric generator is a device that converts the mechanical energy of the steam turbine to electrical energy.
+Since any AC electric generator can be called an alternator, for large power plants, engineers also use the term turbo-alternator, which refers to alternators driven by steam turbines.
+Since the turbo-alternator usually consists of two parts, the larger of the two sections is the main generator, and the smaller one is the exciter.
+There is usually one main generator in thermal power plants, which provides all of the power for electric power grids.
+A steam turbine is usually on the same shaft as the main generator and the exciter.

-In general, a main generator consists of a rotating part and a stationary part:
+In general, the main generator consists of a rotating part and a stationary part:

 - Stator.
-Stator is the stationary part of an electric generator, which surrounds the rotor.
+A stator is the stationary part of an electric generator, which surrounds the rotor.
 The stator has a wire winding in which the changing field induces an electric current

 - Rotor.
-Rotor is the rotating part of an electric generator and generates a magnetic field.
+A rotor is the rotating part of an electric generator and generates a magnetic field.

 A typical turbo-alternator in nuclear power plants consists of: